SleipnirGroup/Choreo/docs/usage/saving.md

 ![Project Info](../media/project_info.png)

 Below "Project saved at", you can see the directory in which the saved `.chor` file lives.
 You can also copy this path or open it in your system's file explorer.

-If you see "Gradle project detected," then there is a `.gradle` file as well as a `src/main/deploy` directory in which to save trajectories.

 !!! warning